With fresh peaches, brown sugar and cinnamon, this Homemade Peach Pie Filling is super flavorful and is ready for your next baking adventure!

 Homemade Peach Pie Flling

 - Melt the butter in a medium pot over medium heat.
+Add vanilla extract and cornstarch and whisk.

 - Let the sugar melt down for 5 minutes, stirring.

-- As you stir then add the peaches.
+- Then add the peaches.

 - Remove the pan from the heat and bake in a crust or let it cool completely before storing in an airtight container in the refrigerator for up to 5 days.